abhilashak/coffee-shop/README.md

 * Poulate data

-How to use the module `PopulateData` for an Item model population Goto the rails console and do the command
+How to use the module `PopulateData` for an Item model creation.

+Goto the rails console and do the command

       $ rails c